When you first turn on the Conditional Templates feature, your Auto Messages tab will look like this

 Clicking the “Clone” button will create an exact duplicate of any Message Schedule, including the messages and conditions within it, to help eliminate repetitive setup processes.

-Clicking the “+Add” button will create a new schedule, and open its Message Schedule Settings page
+Clicking the “+Add” button will create a new schedule, and open its Basic page.

 Within this editor you will be prompted to create a name to help identify the new template, as well as establish what the conditions for this template will be.